-The SBS Later Stage fund looks to invest in EIS qualifying companies that already have a developed customer base and revenue.
+The SidebySide EIS Venture fund seeks to invest in high-growth EIS-qualifying technology companies that already have a developed customer base and revenues of £1–£10 million.

 Read important documents and apply